 I've been a commuter student for two years.
 Can I still try and become an RA even if I have not lived in the residence halls?

 Students must have lived in university or college housing for at least one semester or quarter.
 While it may be helpful to have that experience on the Kent State University campus, that is not required.
 Students do not need to live in the residence halls at the time of application but must be able to provide a reference from their current/most recent Residence Hall Director (RHD) or Assistant Residence Hall Director (ARHD). .

 Are the benefit amounts shown per semester or for the whole year?
-And what happens if RAs are assigned roommates?
+And what happens when RAs are assigned roommates?

 Compensation is shown per semester.
-RAs receive full compensation for whatever room they occupy during their time as an RA.
-It is not typical that RAs are assigned roommates, but in the case that they would be, it would not affect their room compensation.
+RAs receive compensation for whatever room they occupy during their time as an RA.
+RAs WILL BE assigned roommates in RA rooms that are capable of housing two students.

 How many hours does an RA work each week?

 There is no set number of hours an RA works any given week.
 Each week, RAs must have 10 community hours in their room/on their floor, where they make themselves available to their residents.
 They also have a staff meeting and a meeting with their supervisor once a week.
 Depending on the size of the staff, RAs can expect to be on duty about once a week (Sunday-Thursday), which lasts from 8pm through 7am the next morning.
 They will also have weekend (Friday-Saturday) duty several times a semester, which typically lasts from 8pm to 8am the next morning.
 Though they are not always actively working during these times, RAs must be in their rooms, prepared to respond to incidents and be available to residents.